shatadru/SGPD/README.md

 # SGPD
-Script to Gather Prformance Data
+- Collection of scripts to Gather Prformance Data

+# perf.sh
+- Collects generic performance data from all subsystem (CPU, Memory, I/O )
-Run the script as :
+- Run the script as :
   ~~~
-  # bash perf2.sh 1 300
+  # bash perf.sh 1 300
                   ^  ^
                   |  |
        Interval----  |
                      -----Number of iterations (300 X 1 sec = 5 mins )
   ~~~
-# Please note that the script needs to be run only when you are facing the issue.
+*Please note that the script needs to be run only when you are facing the issue.*

 - By default the script will run in interval of 2 seconds and 30 times.